 - You have 2 options to discover your problem foods:

 ii.
 A food sensitivity blood test that identifies exactly which foods your immune system is reacting to without much guesswork.
 I’ve researched this extensively and only recommend the Mediator Release Test and LEAP diet that goes with it.
 It helped my husband and dozens of clients tremendously when other test methods did not.
-I can help you order and implement MRT/LEAP (and everything else discussed in this article) when you enroll to work with me one-to-one.
+I can help you order and implement MRT/LEAP (and everything else discussed in this article) when you enroll in my Conquer Arthritis with Food Program.

 Here to Help

 I’ve linked many free resources and protocols above.
 I’ve also done my best to explain these various issues as clearly and organized as possible.